wojsza05/Cluster-Analysis/README.md

 ## How to cite

-To cite the original paper, see [the original repo](https://github.com/adalmia96/Cluster-Analysis)
+To cite the original paper and this fork, use
 ``` bibtex
 @inproceedings{sia-etal-2020-tired,
     title = "Tired of Topic Models?
 Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!",